atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 ### 1. AGA requires genetic susceptibility

 Some men simply do not have the genetic predisposition for AGA.
-If you remove everyone with that susceptibility, you remove the only group capable of showing androgen-dependent miniaturization.
+If you remove everyone with that susceptibility, you remove the exact group that is most likely to experience hair loss.

 ### 2. Some substances worsen AGA only in predisposed follicles